Pushkar-27/Steganography-project-using-C-language-/README.md

 🧮 Concept Behind LSB Steganography

-LSB steganography hides secret bits inside the least significant bits of pixel values.
+LSB steganography hides secret bits inside the least significant bits of each pixel value.
-Because these bits contribute minimally to the pixel's visible color, the change is undetectable.
+These bits have minimal effect on color, making the change invisible to the human eye.

 Example:
 Original Pixel: 10010110
 Modified Pixel: 10010111   ← (1 secret bit embedded)

-This project performs reliable bit-level embedding and extraction, ensuring accurate recovery of the hidden file.
+This method ensures reliable embedding and extraction of data while preserving image quality.

 🔮 Future Enhancements

-Add encryption before embedding data
+Add encryption before embedding

-Support PNG/JPEG formats
+Support PNG and JPEG formats

-Develop a GUI using C++/Python
+Develop a GUI using C++ or Python

-Add audio/video steganography
+Extend to audio/video steganography

 👨‍💻 Author